- Calendar

 The expansion of unions

-In Winnipeg the event was announced in newspapers as "Canada's First Legal Labor Day", the newspaper also said that it would be "the grandest industrial parade ever seen in The West".
+In Winnipeg the event was announced in newspapers as “Canada's First Legal Labour Day”, the newspaper also said that it would be “the grandest industrial parade ever seen in The West”.
 The parade was in the morning, followed in the afternoon by amateur sports events such as lacrosse matches, running races, standing long jumps and bicycle races.
 In the evening bands played music while people danced and partied.

 Global influence

 The growth of unions and the celebration of Labour Day is not unique to Canada.
 In the same year that John Thompson declared It an official public holiday for Canadians, President Grover Cleveland also did so in America, making it a federal holiday.
-Many states had already been celebrating Labour Day officially for some years, with Oregon being the first in 1887.
-It is thought that the parades in Toronto, beginning in 1872, inspired American workers to do the same, and encouraged Americans to celebrate their own Labor Day.

 The United Kingdom experienced similar changes in workers rights during the late 1800s and in 1871 the British Government made union membership legal in their Trade Union Act.
-However, there are no similar labour day celebrations in September, instead the British celebrate International Workers Day on May 1st.
+However, there are no similar Labour Day celebrations in September, instead the British celebrate International Workers' Day on May 1st.

 How we celebrate it